Logan007/pucr/doc/Implicit Huffman Trees.md

                          /        \
                    [$40..$7F]  [$80..$FF]

 The first quarter of 6-bit symbols get a `0` prefix making them 7 bit long.
 The second quarter get a `10` prefix applied making those 6-bit symbols 8 bit long.
-Finally, the last half of – hopefully less often – 7-bit symbols get the `11` prefix apllied, making those 9 bit long.
+Finally, the last half of – hopefully less often – 7-bit symbols get the `11` prefix applied, making those 9 bit long.

 If Move-to-Front is extremely successful, it might be promising to recursively apply the same scheme to the first quarter, i.e. the leftmost branch (only!), leaving untouched the right side of the tree: